abissgr/calipso-hub/docs/scrud_howto.md

-# Howto: CRUD, View and Search for a new Entity Model
+# Howto: CRUD, View and Search for your Entity Model

 This guide will only take a few minutes.
 After completion, you will have produced: